We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Normal body temperature runs around 98.6°F (37°C), on average.
-However, some people have a body temperature that’s a bit warmer or cooler, and that’s normal.
+However, some people have a body temperature that’s usually a bit warmer or cooler than average, and that’s normal.

 Body temperature is often measured by placing a thermometer in the mouth.
 But there are four other ways to take body temperature, and these involve different body parts:

 - ear (tympanic)

 - under the armpit (axillary)

 Ear, oral, and rectal temperatures are considered the most accurate readings of actual body temperature.

 Underarm (axillary) and forehead temperatures are considered to be the least accurate because they’re taken outside of the body rather than inside.

 These temperatures can be as much as a full degree lower than oral body temperature.